joelek/ts-autoguard/readme.md

 route GET:/objects/<object_id:number>/ => Object;
 ```

+Template project with working client and server now available at https://github.com/joelek/autoguard-template.

 ## Sponsorship

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.